oakhamcommunitytheatre/oct-constitution/README.md

 	3. The complainant will begin the meeting by articulating his or her complaint in full.
 The complainant must be given enough time to fully articulate his or her complaint, to his or her satisfaction.
 If an executive board member interrupts this articulation without good cause, they will be removed from the meeting until the articulation is complete.
 	4. If the executive member(s) at whom the complaint is issued is present, they will then be given the opportunity to fully articulate his or her response to this complaint.
 If an executive board member or the complainant interrupts this articulation without good cause, they will be removed from the meeting until the articulation is complete.
 If the executive member(s) at whom the complaint is issued is not present, they must either provide (a) written statement(s) that will be read aloud in full in representation of their articulation or expressly waive their right to articulate.
 	5. Once both the complainant and the executive member(s) at whom the complaint was issued have completed their articulations, the executive board and complainant will then collaborate to find some solution that is mutually agreeable to both the complainant and a significant majority of the executive board.
 5. In the case that the complainant feels that a satisfactory solution has not been offered and is either unwilling to call or unhappy with the results of a complaint meeting, the complaint will be forwarded to and will fall under the discretion of the Oakham House Director.
 This must also occur if a mutually agreeable solution cannot be reached during a complaint meeting.
 If this occurs, any further procedures will be handled by the Oakham House.
-If requested, RCT must either provide the complainant with confirmation that their complaint has been forwarded to Oakham or assist the complainant in submitting their complaint to Oakham directly.
+If requested, OCT must either provide the complainant with confirmation that their complaint has been forwarded to Oakham or assist the complainant in submitting their complaint to Oakham directly.

 <a name="a6s7"/>